kscali/rainbow-routes/README.md

-This is just a basic app that I created to work with React Router.
-This app displays the colors of the rainbow but this rainbow is different, in that some of the colors are nested within others.
+This is a basic app that I created to work with React Router.
+This app displays the colors of the rainbow but this rainbow is different in that some of the colors are nested within others.